A life well-lived life involves looking backward as well as thinking forward. The same is true of projects.

-In this article, we will look at how to conduct a risk audit to evaluate the effectiveness of your risk management.
-Additionally, we'll also talk about how to be more forward thinking through risk reviews.
+In this article, we will look at how to conduct a risk management audit to evaluate the effectiveness of your risk management.
+We'll also talk about how to be more forward-thinking through risk reviews.

 “Good Risk Management fosters vigilance in times of calm and instills discipline in times of crisis.” -Dr. Michael Ong